 - Directing the pursuit of graduate studies that will enhance the basic skill set needed for independence

-- Assisting the fellows in the development and conduct of original experimentation of their design
+- Assisting the fellows in the design, development and conduct of original experimentation

 - Having the fellows submit their own proposals to the Institutional Review Board (IRB) and/or the Institutional Animal Care and Use Committee (IACUC)